Archdiocese of Accra: Other priests of this diocese who became bishops

-Suffragan Dioceses
+Suffragan dioceses

-The Metropolitan Archdiocese has four suffragans.
+The metropolitan Archdiocese has four suffragans.
 In 1992, the Roman Catholic Diocese of Koforidua was carved out of Accra by John Paul II.
-Accra was elevated to a Metropolitan See and Bishop Andoh was made the Metropolitan Archbishop.
-While the Ho, Jasikan and Keta-Akatsi Dioceses cover the Volta Region of Ghana, Koforidua Diocese spans a vast area of the Eastern Region.
+Accra was elevated to a metropolitan see and Bishop Andoh was made the metropolitan archbishop.
+While the Ho, Jasikan, and Keta-Akatsi Dioceses cover the Volta Region of Ghana, the Koforidua Diocese spans a vast area of the Eastern Region.